Vantiq/vantiq-extension-sources/CSVSource/README.md

 the schema filed index should be incremented or not.
 For example, for the following line _1,,,f_, determine if *field1* is "f" or *field3* is "f".
 *   **fixedRecordSize**: fixed length record size, must include the End of Line characters as well.
 Required when `fileType` is `FixedLength`.
+*   **saveToArchive**: optional, indication if requiere to save the file before loading it to vantiq, default is false
+*   **archiveFolderPath**: optional, the folder path to save the detected file before loading it to vantiq, the faile is saved in the archive with the current timestemp attached befor the prefix ( a.b => a_timesamp.b), missing vanlue will set the `saveToArchive` to false.

 ### Schema Configuration
 Schema can be used to control the field names on the uploaded event.
 If no name is assigned, 'fieldX' will be used where 'X' is the index of the field in the line.
 For example field0, field1, etc.